microsoft/vscode-docs/CONTRIBUTING.md

 **For Writer**:

-* **MetaDescription** - The meta description for this page which helps for search
+* **MetaDescription** - The meta description for this page, which helps for search.

 **For Doc Maintainer**:

-* **DateApproved** - This is set when the page is actually published on the VS Code portal.
+* **DateApproved** - This is set when the page is published on the VS Code website.

 ## Formatting

 ### Headings & Right Nav

-H2 subheadings `##` end up in the right hand jump list for the document (this happens in our compile script).
+H2 subheadings `##` end up in the right-hand jump list for the document (the jump list is created by our compile script).
 It's a good idea to include h2 subheadings to help users get an overview of the doc and quickly navigate to the major topics.

 ### Text formatting